cmusphinx/cmusphinx.github.io/wiki/tutorialpocketsphinx.md

     % make
     % make install

-To test installation, run '''pocketsphinx_continuous -inmic yes''' and check that it recognizes words you are saying to the microphone.
+To test installation, run `'pocketsphinx_continuous -inmic yes`' and check that it recognizes words you are saying to the microphone.

-If you get an error such as: ''error while loading shared libraries: libpocketsphinx.so.3'', you may want to check your linker configuration with LD_LIBRARY_PATH environment variable described above.
+If you get an error such as: `error while loading shared libraries: libpocketsphinx.so.3`, you may want to check your linker configuration with LD_LIBRARY_PATH environment variable described above.

 ### Windows